ClintBaker/socialcrm/README.md

 - Auth occurs through the authRouter.ts
   - Sign up for an account and sign in

+#### Database

+- We're using a local SQLite database

+SCHEMA

+1. User
+2. Connections

 ## How to use

 ### Development